 In this guide, we examine the reasons why investing in solar panels might be the right option for you.

 The Irish Government aims for 80% of Ireland’s electricity to come from renewable sources by 2030.
-In 2020, 42% of electricity came from renewable sources with 86% of this coming from wind energy.
+Currently around 45% of our electricity comes from renewable sources with the vast majority of this coming from wind energy.

 However, in 2022, a new emphasis was placed on solar-powered energy after the European Commission announced that all new buildings are obligated to install solar panels under the Solar Rooftop initiative.

-In light of this, and with the opening of the first solar panel farm taking place in April 2022, we thought there was no better time to examine the benefits of solar panels and to determine whether you should consider getting them.
+In light of this, we thought there was no better time to examine the benefits of solar panels and to determine whether you should consider getting them.

 But first, let's look at the current status of solar energy in Ireland, and further afield.